stanford-policylab/opp/py/data_readme_template.md

   ([link](http://ctrp3.ctdata.org/)), where new data will get uploaded going forward.
 We haven't processed this yet.

-17
 ## Hartford, CT
 **Data notes**:
 - Data is deduplicated on raw columns InterventionDateTime, ReportingOfficerIdentificationID, InterventionLocationDescriptionText, SubjectRaceCode, SubjectSexCode, and SubjectAge, reducing the number of rows by ~1.1%
-- search rate is suspiciously high
+- search rate is suspiciously high, ~28%
 - subject_race is based on SubjectEthnicityCode and SubjectRaceCode, which are based on raw_subject_ethnicity_code and raw_subject_race_code
 - search_conducted and search_basis are derived from SearchAuthorizationCode,
   which is passed through as raw_search_authorization_code
 - outcomes are based on InterventionDispositionCode, which is passed through as raw_intervention_disposition_code
+- 2013 and 2016 have only partial data

 ## Tampa, FL
 **Data notes**:
 - Data is deduplicated on date, subject_race, subject_dob, officer_last_name,
-  officer_first_name, and Driver License Number, reducing the number of rows by ~13.2%
+  officer_first_name, and Driver License Number, reducing the number of rows by ~13.2%; it's possible this slightly over-deduplicates, if an officer pulls over the same person in the same day
 - Data is missing search and contraband information, as well as outcomes other than citations
 - The data sources are public (it's unclear what the difference is between the stop types):
   - https://publicrec.hillsclerk.com/Traffic/Civil_Traffic_Name_Index_files/
   - https://publicrec.hillsclerk.com/Traffic/Criminal_Traffic_Name_Index_files/
+- subject_race is based on Race which is passed through as raw_race

 ## Saint Petersburg, FL
 **Data notes**: